ctesta01/ggtriangles/readme.md

 ![](img/nyt_decreased_counties.png)

-You can check out how I did it in the vignette available through the vignette available in
-`browseVignettes('ggtriangles')` or the source code, [vignettes/recreating_nytimes_viz.Rmd](vignettes/recreating_nytimes_viz.Rmd).
+You can check out how I did it in the vignette available through the vignette available in `browseVignettes('ggtriangles')` or the source code, [vignettes/recreating_nytimes_viz.Rmd](vignettes/recreating_nytimes_viz.Rmd).
 Note that these figures are provided purely as examples and not meant for decision making purposes or scientific usage.
+I'm pleased with how well I was able to replicate their plot of where death rates had increased, but I can't say for sure why I appear to be getting much larger decreases in the COVID-19 death rates per 100,000 than they did in their analysis.

 ### feedback